The detectives are checking every suspect, leaving no stone unturned. One stone they turn acts suspicious and has no alibi.

 - In the third case of the second game, Acro claims he couldnt be the culprit because hes in a wheelchair.
 Phoenix has to prove that he could get around that limitation.

-- Case 4 of New Danganronpa V3: The murder happened in a virtual world, that Miu altered, and planned to murder Ouma in it.
+- Case 4 of Danganronpa V3: Killing Harmony: The murder happened in a virtual world, that Miu altered, and planned to murder Kokichi in it.
 To make sure her plan would work, she altered his avatar so that when her avatar touched his, he'd be paralyzed.
-During the trial, when the player tries to defend Ouma, this is pointed out, making Ouma virtually and physically incapable of strangling her.
+The plan backfired and Miu died instead.
+During the trial, when the player tries to defend Kokichi, this is used as his alibi.

 - Played for Laughs in Sword Art Online Abridged, when Kirito explains why Schmitt couldn't be the culprit in a murder mystery, in the most humiliating way possible.